amalacrino/lab-website/content/post/23-01-09-paper_FiPS/index.md

 <!--more-->

-Another paper published in Frontiers in Microbiology!
-In this review article we explore the taxonomy, life style, cycle, epidemiology, diagnosis, and control of Venturia oleaginea, the agent of olive leaf spot.
+A new paper published in Frontiers in Plant Science!
+In this review article we explore the taxonomy, life style, cycle, epidemiology, diagnosis, and control of *Venturia oleaginea*, the agent of olive leaf spot.

 {{< cite page="/publication/journal-article/buonaurio_2023_fim" view="4" >}}